AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-2-0.md

 ---
 # Fixed issues in the February 2024 release

-This article covers the bugs fixed in various areas in version February 2024 of Adobe Experience Manager Guides as a Cloud Service.
+This article covers the bugs fixed in various areas of February 2024 release of Adobe Experience Manager Guides as a Cloud Service.

 For more information about the new features and enhancements, view [What's new in the February 2024 release](whats-new-2024-2-0.md).